-I often catch myself using the counselling skills I am learning in my program on my family friends.
+I often catch myself using the counselling skills I am learning in my Community Mental Health and Addictions program on my family and friends.
 Whether over the phone, through text or in person, I imagine I am in dialogue with a client.
 My sister could be telling me, “I despise it when people text and drive.
 It’s so careless and reckless!”
 And my response could be something like, “People who text while driving frustrate you.”
 I’m aware I am doing it but I just can’t help myself.

 For a little over a month, we have been practicing our motivational interviewing skills along with learning about seeking safety treatment for PTSD and substance abuse.
 Motivational interviewing is client-centred counselling, which aims to elicit behaviour change by helping clients explore and resolve ambivalence.
 In other words, change comes from within the client.
 As for seeking safety, we have explored coping mechanisms through applicable quotes, handouts, and old versus new coping strategies sheets.
 It’s been quite the process, learning all these new skills.
 As strenuous as it has been, I must say that I am thankful to be provided with this sort of education.